W-2 vs W-4: Differences & When To Use Each

 If you want to know how to fill out the forms, check out our W-2 guide.
 Not only does it contain helpful tips, but it also provides useful information on how to submit it.

-Where To Get a W-2
+Where to Get a W-2

 Employees can get their year-end W-2 forms from current and former employers (in case they worked at different companies for the prior tax year).
 Employers either send the form through mail, or you can download the document through an online self-service portal.